seiffert/helper-bundle/README.md

 ## Usage

+There are different ways of using helpers and helper brokers.
+In the following, I will explain the two, which appear most useful to me.

+### via tagged service

-To configure helpers, you just have to implement your custom helper classes, add them to the DIC, and tag them like this:
+To configure helpers as services, you just implement your custom helper classes, add definitions for them to the DIC, and tag them like this:

     services:
         my.helper: